jaxgeller/npm-stats/README.md

 ### Installation

 + Clone this repo to your home like, `$HOME/.npm-stats`
-+ Source this script with you profile of choice.
++ Source this script with your profile of choice.
 Make sure to add it at the end

 ```sh
 mkdir -p "$HOME/.npm-stats"